liferay/liferay-docs/discover/portal/articles/07-setting-up-liferay/01-system-settings/03-server-admin.markdown

 copying your data and the credentials of a user with access to that database.
 Once you have all of this information entered, click *Execute* to copy the data.

 The next section helps you migrate your documents.
-If you want to move off of the Jackrabbit JSR-170 repository to the file system, or to the Jackrabbit repository from the file system, or to any of the other repositories supported by the Documents and Media library, you can do so very easily.
 Make sure you have already set up your `portal-ext.properties` file so the hook is properly configured before running this migration.
 Select the Document Library hook that represents the location to which you want your documents to be migrated, then click *Execute*.
 Your documents will be migrated to the new repository.
 You can then shut down Liferay, make the new repository the default in the `portal-ext.properties` file, and then restart.

-You can migrate images from the Image Gallery in the same manner.
-(In Liferay 6.0 and previous versions, the Document Library and Image Gallery were distinct repositories.
-In Liferay 6.1 and later versions, these have been combined into a single Documents and Media repository.)

 ## File Uploads [](id=file-uploads)